Estate sale: Admittance procedure

 Since many people may attend, not all people may be able to fit into the confines of the house at the same time.

 The crowd thus may be controlled by a numbered sign-up sheet by the door or the issuance of 'numbers.'
 Typically the estate sale company will hand out numbered pieces of paper early on the first day to the people waiting in line.
 This is both a courtesy so that people may wait in their vehicles during inclement weather until the posted start time, and a way to prevent a 'mad rush' for the door when the sale begins.
 The holder of the sale will then call for the first 10 or 20 numbers.
 These people are admitted and they get first choice at the items.
 As they eventually leave, the next numbers are called and admitted.
 This way the company can control the number of people inside what is typically a cramped house.

+Also, due to the possibility of expensive, fragile items being sold, small children are usually not permitted inside the house.